 Here at User Interviews we’re all about helping teams make better business decisions by making user research easier, faster, and more joyful.
 And we hope our content does that too.
-To make sure we’re making quality stuff, we need your help!
+To make sure we’re making quality stuff that represents our community, we need your help!
 If you like to write, talk, or ramble about user research, we would love to collaborate with you.

 We feature ideas, stories, articles, and contributions of all kinds from user research practitioners.
 We would love to hear from you!